Silk Road Tour in Central Asia

 Bukhara Uzbekistan tour highlights

 The city’s very name – Bukhara – conjures up images of the exotic Orient.
 For centuries, it was an important trading post and center of scholarship.
 The Old City has been well preserved and is crammed full of minarets, mosques, and madrassas.
-Its once notorious canals and pools, the source of many an epidemic, have now been drained, but the most famous, Lyabi-Hauz, is still there.
-Today it’s an oasis shaded by mulberry trees in the heart of the city.
+Its once notorious canals and pools, the source of many epidemics, have now been drained, but the most famous, Lyabi-Hauz, is still there.
+Today, it’s an oasis shaded by mulberry trees in the heart of the city.
 Your guide will show you Bukhara’s unmissable sights, and you can soak up the atmosphere wandering through the labyrinthine alleyways.
 Highlights of today’s walking tour in Bukhara include the Poi Kalon complex, the Ark Fortress, Bolo Hauz Mosque, the Ayub Mausoleum and spring, the bazaars inside Bukhara’s unique trading domes, and the Samanid Mausoleum.
 Bukhara is also a great city to see artisans at work.

 Hotel Alexia Suite 4* or similar